Riga Ghetto: Organization of the German ghetto

 The German Jews organized themselves by their cities of origin.
 Each group had a representative on the Jewish Council.
 The head of the Jewish Council was a man from Cologne named Max Leiser.
 Unable to pronounce the Latvian street names, the German Jews renamed most of the streets in the German ghetto after the cities in Germany whence they had come.
 Unlike the Latvian Jews, the German Jews were directly under the authority of the Gestapo, which set up an office in the German ghetto on Ludzas street.
 A Jewish Ghetto Police force was also established.
 In general the Latvian and the German ghettos were subject to separate administration, although the occupation Labor Authority drew personnel from both ghettos.

 Krause becomes commandant

-In December 1941, Kurt Krause, whom Kauffman describes as the "man-eater", became the German commandant.
-Krause was a former Berlin police detective.
-His assistant was Max Gymnich, a Gestapo man from Cologne.
-(Ghetto survivor Jeanette Wolff mistakenly identifies this commandant as Karl Wilhelm Krause, who was in fact Hitler's valet and is not known to have had any association with the Riga ghetto.)
+In December 1941, Kurt Krause, whom Kauffman describes as a "man-eater", became the German commandant.
+Krause was a former Berlin police detective and his assistant Max Gymnich, was a Gestapo man from Cologne.

 Krause and Gymnich used a large and dangerous dog to help enforce their commands.
 A Latvian Jewish survivor Joseph Berman, is recorded as stating the following about described Gymnich: